-How do you implement the control of the scheduler such that all processes have access to the resource as described in the ongoing: within the same priority group, the access to the resource follows the ordering in time, and among the different priorities the accesses should be distributed such that within the last k accesses granted at least a% are for class A, b% are for class B and the remaining c% are for the class C? (clearly, the percentages count only if there are processes of a certain class available and their sum cannot exceed 100 %).
+How do you implement the control of the scheduler such that all processes have access to the resource as described in the ongoing: within the same priority group, the access to the resource follows the ordering in time, and among the different priorities the accesses should be distributed such that within the last k accesses granted at least a% are for class A, b% are for class B and the remaining c% are for the class C? (k, a, b, and c are configuration variables of the scheduler, clearly, the percentages count only if there are processes of a certain class available, their sum cannot exceed 100%).
 (Hint: a scheduler is able to count.)